nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**
 * 1a.
-The issue's details are invalid (e.g invalid room number).
+The issue's details are invalid (e.g. invalid room number).
     * 1a1.
 SunRez shows an error stating which field is incorrectly formatted and requests the user to try again after fixing the stated error.

         Use case ends.

 ### UC-012 List all issues